1. Introducing analytics on Azure

 - Velocity: This refers to the rate at which data is being generated.
 Devices and platforms, such as those just mentioned, constantly produce data on a large scale and at rapid speed.
 This makes collecting, processing, analyzing, and serving data at rapid speeds necessary.

 - Variety: This refers to the structure of data being produced.
-Data sources are inconsistent.
-Some are structured and some are unstructured.
-(You will learn more about this in the following pages.)
+Data sources are inconsistent, having a mix of structured, unstructured, and some semi-structured data (you will learn more about this in the Bringing your data together section).

 - Value: This refers to the value of the data being extracted.
 Accessible data may not always be valuable.
 With the right tools, you can derive value from the data in a cost-effective and scalable way.

 - Veracity: This is the quality or trustworthiness of data.
-A raw dataset will usually contain a lot of noise and bias and will need cleaning.
+A raw dataset will usually contain a lot of noise (or data that needs cleaning) and bias and will need cleaning.
 Having a large dataset is not useful if most of the data is not accurate.